jamessynge/TinyAlpacaServer/README.md

         be split or combined such that multiple references to same character sequence in multiple locations can be shared.

-*   MAYBE: To eliminate RAM consumed for alpaca::DeviceInfo objects, change the internal API for locating those to instead pass in a stack allocated DeviceInfo to be filled in when the info is needed.
+*   MAYBE: To eliminate RAM consumed for alpaca::DeviceDescription objects, change the internal API for locating those to instead pass in a stack allocated DeviceDescription to be filled in when the info is needed.

 ### Completed Tasks